-With this handy-dandy egg cutter you just pop it on and lower the lid, using the stainless steel wires to cut through the hard-boiled egg.
+With this handy-dandy egg cutter, you just pop it on and lower the lid, using the stainless steel wires to cut through the hard-boiled egg.
 A quick 90° rotation and one more snap of the cover will give you perfect, tiny, egg squares that you can simply dump into the bowl straight from the cutter.
 And it just rinses clean.

 I love egg sandwiches and make them in dozens of combinations.
 These little egg rings make perfect egg rounds to fit on an English muffin, bagel or biscuit.
 The silicone design makes a tight seal to the pan to prevent leakage and will not scratch.
-When the egg is cooked, you can pick the ring up by it’s little head without the fear of heat transference.
-And it matches my egg cutter.
+When the egg is cooked, you can pick the ring up by its little head without the fear of heat transference.
+And it matches my egg slicer.
 That counts as coordinating my kitchen, right?

 Despite the name, I don’t ever use these to make cakes or pastries (although you certainly could!)
 I use them for making sandwich rolls from homemade bread dough.
 I originally got them to make brioche rolls (which has thinner dough and actually does need a mold) but now I use them for shaping whatever breads I make.
 The rolls come out perfectly shaped and in matching portions, which is something I’m never able to achieve when shaping rolls by hand.

 I did learn that the rings should be greased well before each use (I use cooking spray) to avoid sticking.
-I portion my dough out into 8 rings per loaf sized dough ball on the final rise but you could make more or fewer rolls as you see fit.
+I portion my dough out into 8 rings per loaf-sized dough ball on the final rise but you could make more or fewer rolls as you see fit.
 When they’re done baking, I simply use kitchen tongs to lift the rings off the (perfectly shaped and totally even) rolls.

 Side note: The reason I make rolls, not loaves, is that I’m single and would never use a whole loaf of bread before it goes stale.
-I can freeze rolls for up to six months AND I can make a variety of different flavors to have on hand.
+I can freeze rolls for up to 3 months AND I can make a variety of different flavors to have on hand.

 I have this exact set and I love them!
 These tongs are made from 1mm stainless steel which makes them sturdy without being too cumbersome.
 They have a unique pull ring on the top to ensure that your tongs will never be locked closed when you want them opened and vice versa.
-The best part is the silicone tips and grips which provide a non-slip surface for your fingers and the item you’re picking up.whether it be a delicate wonton or one of the heavy gauge steel molds I mentioned above.
+The best part is the silicone tips and grips which provide a non-slip surface for your fingers and the item you’re picking up. whether it be a delicate wonton or one of the heavy gauge steel molds I mentioned above.

 This colorful grater set makes short work of anything you have to grate.
 I find that the 13” length makes it easy to use when grating or zesting.
 It comes with 3 separate graters (held together with a silicone band) which will ensure you have the right size for any job!

 Use this once and you’ll never look back!
-It makes prep work ridiculously easy and mess free.
-It has three thicknesses for perfectly even and precise slices everytime!
+It makes prep work ridiculously easy and mess-free.
+It has three thicknesses for perfectly even and precise slices every time!